eugenius1/eugenius1.github.io/_drafts/my-investing-journey-1-the-awakening.md

 ### Short recap

 **Asset**:
-Any thing that can be bought with the hope of future profit and/or income.
+Something that can be bought with the hope of future profit and/or income.
 Common examples include stocks, bonds, real estate, currencies and commodities like gold.

 **Liability**:
-Things that make you lose money, such as debt and cars (especially a brand new Lamborghini)
+Something that makes you lose money, such as debt or a car (especially a brand new Lamborghini)

 **Trading vs investing**:
 Generally, trading is short-term buying and selling for profit while investing means holding assets over a longer time (think years).
 Trading takes a lot of time and skill, similar to a job, and you're up against (institutional) traders with a lot of money, skill, experience and algorithms.

+**Inflation**:
+Things costing more money over time due to the decline of a currency's purchasing power.
+For example, $100 today can buy less things than $100 10 years ago.

 **Stock**:
 An asset representing ownership of a fraction of a company.